Tailscale Zero-Trust Access

 The problem with the old model

 A traditional VPN wants an open inbound port, shared credentials, and trusts anything that makes it past the perimeter.
-For a lab that needs to be reachable from untrusted networks, that’s attack surface bought for convenience.
-The goal here was remote access with none of those tradeoffs.
+For a lab reachable from untrusted networks, that's attack surface bought for convenience.
+The goal was remote access with none of those tradeoffs.

 Architecture

-No inbound ports.
 The edge firewall has nothing open.
-Every connection initiates outbound from the client through Tailscale’s coordination server — the internal network is never directly addressable from the internet.
+Every connection initiates outbound through Tailscale's coordination server — the internal network is never directly addressable from the internet.

 Roadmap